SIGTechnologies/sigtech-python/README.md

 ## API Documentation
 For detailed information about the SigTech API, including usage guidelines and a detailed API reference, please refer to our official [API user guide](https://learn.sigtech.com/docs) and [API reference guide](https://learn.sigtech.com/reference).

-If you have any questions or feedback regarding our documentation, please raise an issue on our [Documentation forum](https://learn.sigtech.com/discuss).

 ## Contributing to the SigTech Python SDK

 We appreciate and encourage your contributions to the SigTech Python SDK!
 If you are enjoying the SDK, please show your support by starring this repository and sharing it on social media channels.

-To contribute an example, provide feedback, report a bug or otherwise bring an issue to our attention regarding this project, please follow the steps outlined in the [Contribution guidelines](https://github.com/SIGTechnologies/sigtech-python/blob/master/CONTRIBUTION.md).
+To contribute an example, provide feedback, report a bug or otherwise bring an issue to our attention regarding this project, please follow the steps outlined in the [Contribution guidelines](https://github.com/SIGTechnologies/sigtech-python/blob/master/CONTRIBUTING.md).

 Please remember that all contributors are expected to behave appropriately and abide by our [Code of conduct](https://github.com/SIGTechnologies/sigtech-python/blob/master/CODE_OF_CONDUCT.md).